nesar/watercolor/README.md

 ```

     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of galaxies: 15
+    Number of galaxies: 27
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
+    Number of available haloes selected:  20
+    Loaded 2612 particles from 27 galaxies in 20 haloes
+    Number of available haloes in the catalog:  43087
-    Number of available haloes selected:  10
+    Number of available haloes selected:  20
-    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Loaded 2612 particles from 27 galaxies in 20 haloes

 #### The single-line command provides the SEDs and magnitudes from LSST, SPHEREx and COSMOS filters